juulsmustdie/SWE3313_TEAM9/Technical-Design/Coding-Style.md

 - Place all test files inside a tests/ directory to keep it organized.

-- Test files should be named with "test_" prefix, such as test_*.py, to avoid mixups and confusion.
+- Test files should be named with the "test_" prefix, such as test_*.py, to avoid mix-ups and confusion.

 - Focus on: